-When appropriate, patients should be informed in advance that they may experience temporary loss of sensation and motor activity, usually in the lower half of the body, following proper administration of spinal anesthesia.
-Also, when appropriate, the physician should discuss other information including adverse reactions in the Sensorcaine-MPF Spinal Injection package insert.
+When appropriate, patients should be informed in advance that they may experience temporary loss of sensation and motor activity, usually in the lower half of the body, following proper administration of caudal or epidural anesthesia.
+Also, when appropriate, the physician should discuss other information including adverse reactions in the package insert of Sensorcaine.

 Clinically Significant Drug Interactions

 The administration of local anesthetic solutions containing epinephrine or norepinephrine to patients receiving monoamine oxidase inhibitors or tricyclic antidepressants may produce severe, prolonged hypertension.
 Concurrent use of these agents should generally be avoided.
 In situations when concurrent therapy is necessary, careful patient monitoring is essential.